 T. Rowe Price boasts more than 150 mutual funds across a number of strategies—stock, bond, allocation, target-date, and more.
 That’s many, many more than any one investor would ever need, but given their generally high overall quality, whittling it down to a few select choices isn’t exactly easy.

-I’ve started with a quality screen, including only T. Rowe funds that have earned the top Morningstar Medalist rating of Gold.
+I start virtually every review of investment funds by booting up Morningstar Investor and running a quality screen I customize for each article.
+Here, I began by singling out T. Rowe funds that have earned a Morningstar Medalist rating of Gold or Silver.
 Whereas Morningstar’s Star ratings are based upon past performance data, Morningstar Medalist ratings are a forward-looking analytical view of a fund.
 Per Morningstar:

 “For actively managed funds, the top three ratings of Gold, Silver, and Bronze all indicate that our analysts expect the rated investment vehicle to produce positive alpha relative to its Morningstar Category index over the long term, meaning a period of at least five years.
 For passive strategies, the same ratings indicate that we expect the fund to deliver alpha relative to its Morningstar Category index that is above the lesser of the category median or zero over the long term.”